tilemill-project/tilemill/_posts/docs/guides/0203-01-01-styling-polygons.md

 ![](/tilemill/assets/pages/pattern-example.png)

 For organization it's a good idea to save and store images resources like this on your computer, for example inside your TileMill project folder.
-To see an example of this look at the Open Streets DC example: open your Documents directory in a file manager and navigate to MapBox→project→open-streets-dc.
+To see an example of this look at the Open Streets DC example: open your Documents directory in a file manager and navigate to Mapbox→project→open-streets-dc.
 You can see that there is a subdirectory named 'images' and there are a couple of pattern images inside of it.

 ![](/tilemill/assets/pages/tilemill-project-folder.png)